JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 ## Types of Build Parameters

 Build parameters are name-value pairs, defined by a user or provided by TeamCity, which can be used in a build.
 There are three types of build parameters:
+* Environment variables
+* System properties
+* Configuration parameters

+### Environment Variables

-* __Environment variables__ (defined by the `env.` prefix) are passed into the spawned build process as environment.
+Environment variables are passed into the spawned build process as environment.

+They are defined by the `env.` prefix.

+### System Properties

-* __System properties__ (defined by the `system.` prefix) are passed into the build scripts of the [supported runners](#Using+Build+Parameters+in+the+Build+Scripts) as variables specific to a build tool.
+System properties are passed into the build scripts of the [supported runners](#Using+Build+Parameters+in+Build+Scripts) as variables specific to a build tool.

+They are defined by the `system.` prefix.

+### Configuration Parameters

-* __Configuration parameters__ (no prefix) are not passed into the build and are only meant to share settings within a build configuration.
+Configuration parameters are not passed into the build and are only meant to share settings within a build configuration.
 They are the primary means for customizing a build configuration which is based on a [template](build-configuration-template.md) or uses a [meta-runner](working-with-meta-runner.md).

-TeamCity provides a set of [predefined parameters](predefined-build-parameters.md), and administrators can add custom parameters.
+They come with no prefix.

+## Levels of Parameters

 The parameters can be defined at different levels (in order of precedence):
 * a specific build (via the [Run Custom Build](running-custom-build.md) dialog)